hennypurwadi/Topic_Modeling_taiwan/README.md

  It contained Python libraries as virtual dependencies, such as NumPy, Scikit-learn, Pandas, NLTK.

-4. Retrieving twitter's data for username, hashtags, Retrieving twitter's data for username, hashtags, tweets in location within 30 km radius from DowningStreet10 London.
+4. Retrieving twitter's data for username, hashtags, Retrieving twitter's data for username, hashtags, tweets in location within 50 km radius from Taipei, Taiwan.

 2. Perform data analysis: